 that, that like I get to pick the brains and everyone has something to give.
 And I think that staying hungry in learning and work ethic and challenging, what’s your success like?
 I think that that what you guys are set is so elementary, principally sound to help people and

 they’re really good principles.
 I love it.
 Okay.
 Much love share this or tag a friend that maybe needs some, some love here and a yes, thanks to Cole information and our Cal road guys.
 But, um, no, but thank you.
-Thank you guys for obviously tuning in and we’ll see on that. [inaudible].
+Thank you guys for obviously tuning in.